-The link to the 2022/23 budget and associated supporting papers is below.
-The forecast General Reserve balance as at 31st May 2023 is £2.4m and the earmarked reserves continue in a strong funded position.
+The link to the 2023/24 budget and associated supporting papers is below.
+The forecast General Reserve balance as at 31st March 2024 is £2.4m and as at 31st March 2025 is £2.2m and the earmarked reserves continue in a strong funded position.
 The reserves strategy contains the full detail via the link below: